-3.1 Sheyenne River Target Reductions in E. coli Bacteria Concentrations
+3.1 Cannonball River Target Reductions in E. coli Bacteria Concentrations

-The Sheyenne River is impaired because of E. coli bacteria.
-The Sheyenne River is classified as not supporting recreational beneficial uses because of E. coli bacteria counts exceeding the North Dakota water quality standard.
+The two Cannonball River segments (ND-10130204-001-S_00 and ND-10130204-007-S_00) are impaired for recreation use due to E. coli bacteria concentrations exceeding the North Dakota water quality standard.
 The North Dakota water quality standard for E. coli bacteria is a geometric mean concentration of 126 CFU/100 mL during the recreation season from May 1 to September 30.
 Thus, the TMDL target for this report is 126 CFU/100 mL.
 In addition, no more than ten percent of samples collected for E. coli bacteria should exceed 409 CFU/100 mL.